Hexagram 42益Increase

 Zhu Xi (Zhouyi Benyi, 1188) reframes the hexagram around the line-5 有孚惠心,勿問元吉 clause — the sincere heart bestowing benefit, supreme fortune without question.
 For Zhu Xi the un-instrumented quality of the giving is the structural ground of the entire hexagram’s fortune: the supreme fortune at line 5 conditions on the actor’s willingness to give without requiring external validation, and the line-6 evil conditions on the same quality’s decay into performative redistribution.
 The hexagram is a sustained argument that sincerity is the substance of the redistribution and that the instrumentation of giving converts the gift into a transaction the receivers will not honour.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 42 practically: a hexagram drawn in answer to a question about an active or proposed giving move — investment under consideration, authority being distributed, partnership equity being redistributed, surplus capital being deployed, public commitment of platform leverage.
-The manual is explicit that 42 is not a hexagram of general generosity; the cast applies when a specific redistribution is on the table.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 42 for questions about an active or proposed giving move — investment under consideration, authority being distributed, partnership equity being redistributed, surplus capital being deployed, public commitment of platform leverage — treating it not as a hexagram of general generosity but as the cast that applies when a specific redistribution is on the table.
 The practical recommendation tracks the line position the question lands at: commit to the great work at line 1; dedicate the unrefusable gift upward at line 2; use the increase on the hard problem at line 3; spend the earned trust on the structural relocation at line 4; give without instrumentation at line 5; do not reach line 6 with the heart having lost regular rule.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.